google-parfait/tensorflow-federated/docs/federated_core.md

     For example:

     *   `add_up_integeres(x)` represents an invocation of the TensorFlow computation defined earlier on an argument `x`.
-The type od this expression is `int32`.
+The type of this expression is `int32`.

     *   `tff.federated_mean(sensor_readings)` represents an invocation of the